EvergeneIO/community-endpoints/README.md

 app.listen(3000, () => console.info(`Listening on port 3000`));
 ```
-here you can go to http://localhost:3000 and test the route
+Now you can start `app.js` and go to http://localhost:3000 and test the route.

-Now you can either always edit the route you have now created or you can create new ones to test further!
+Here you can either always edit the route you have now created or you can create new ones to test further!

 # How to create a community endpoint for Evergene
 If you have been testing diligently you will understand Express slowly but well.